 Free Adoption Event

-Visit the Animal Services Center on Saturday October 22, 2016 to adopt a pet at no charge.
-This one-day event applies to all cats and dogs available for adoption on that date and is made possible by a grant from Petco Foundation.
+Stay tuned for our next adoption event to bring home a pet at no charge.
+These one-day events apply to all cats and dogs available for adoption on the event date and are made possible by a grant from Petco Foundation.
 Adopters can have their names added to wait lists for stray animals with holding periods that expire after the event date but such animals will not be included in the fee-waiver.

 Please remember to bring a collar and leash or pet carrier to ensure that pets can leave on the scheduled release date and make it to their new homes safely.

 The links below showcase just a few of the dogs, cats, and other pets at the shelter who are waiting for new homes.
 There are plenty more waiting at the shelter who are just as adorable and also in need of loving guardians.